Stemless CastersFinding a caster to fit the built-in stem on your chair

 Stemless Casters Disclaimer

 Finding stemless casters to fit your built-in stems takes careful measurement and a certain amount of luck.
 Even with Apollo Caster's telephone support, we cannot do the measuring and cannot guarantee that the measurements provided to us are correct.
-As a result, shipping costs for any and all returns associated with stemless casters are paid by the customer.
+Even when the measurements are correct, the engineering of the built-in stem may be incompatible with the internal engineering of the caster, preventing it from working properly.
+Therefore, shipping costs for returns of stemless casters are paid by the customer.
+Restock charges will also apply (see more information at our Shipping and Returns Info page).
 Thank you for understanding.